dart-lang/site-www/src/_tutorials/web/low-level-html/add-elements.md

 Each button element in the letter pile has a mouse click handler called `moveLetter()`.
-If the button is in the letterpile, the mouse click handler moves the button to the end of the word.
+If the button is in the letter pile, the mouse click handler moves the button to the end of the word.
 If the button is in the word,
 the mouse click handler moves the button back to the letter pile.